 Contrary to what you might think, you don't need to invest in expensive equipment or even leave New York City to pitch a tent and camp this summer.
-The Urban Park Rangers offer FREE overnight family camping at designated times and locations in all five boroughs.
-Bonus: They bring almost everything you need for a night spent alfresco, including the tent!
+The Urban Park Rangers offer FREE overnight family camping in city parks at select times and locations throughout the spring, summer, and fall.
+Bonus: They bring almost everything you need for a night spent under the stars, including the tent!

-The annual program kicks off around Memorial Day and although it's FREE, advance registration is required for all campouts.
+The annual program kicks off a little before Memorial Day and although it's FREE, advance registration is required for all campouts.
 Read on to find out how to snag a spot at one of these cool camping trips.

 If you've never gone camping before, it might seem a little intimidating.
 That's why these Urban Park Rangers family camping trips are so great.
 The staff provides most of the equipment; all you need to pack is clothes, flashlights, and sleeping bags.

 RELATED: Best Long Island Camping Spots for Families

 Classic camp-style eats are on the menu for some of the NYC campouts.

 The adventure starts in the early evening.
 At some campouts there's a barbecue, with s'mores as the obligatory dessert.
 Nighttime activities include hiking, stargazing, and visiting the nocturnal creatures who live in the parks.
 These campouts start in late spring and continue on select Friday and Saturday nights throughout June and into the summer and fall.

 The only hard part about these camping trips is securing a spot.
 There are around 30 spaces per outing, and registration only stays open for 24 hours.
 Lucky families are selected via lottery.

 Here are a few of the upcoming family camping adventures: